jsb/LayoutEmbedding/README.md

 ## Build Instructions

+The following instructions have been tested on Linux (Debian 10 and Linux Mint 19.3).
+Other platforms might require slightly different build steps.

 Make sure to checkout all Git submodules:
 Clone via `git clone --recursive ...` or do `git submodule update --init --recursive` afterwards.